SAP-archive/teched2020-DT261/exercises/ex0/README.md

 cf login
 ```

 The command will ask you to provide the API endpoint copied in the previous step, as well as your credentials.
 Make sure to target the correct Cloud Fondry org and space where you want to deploy the exercise app.
-Note that for this session, we are using the org `TechEd` and space `2020`.
+In our screen shot, we are using the org `TechEd` and space `2020`.
+An org should be already created in your account while activating Cloud Foundry.
+If you don't have any spaces, click the `Create Space` in the SAP Cloud Platform cockpit.

 The result will look similar to this: